ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 4. **Deployment:** Easily deployable to static hosting platforms, in my case, Digital Ocean App Platform.

 This approach ensures that the informational site is fast, SEO-friendly, and cost-effective to host, providing an excellent user experience for visitors looking to learn about LiftJourn before downloading the app.

-### Vue.js (Web App Version Discontinued)
-Vue.js is a JavaScript framework for building user interfaces.
-I chose Vue.js for LiftJourn due to its popularity, ease of learning, and the vibrant community backing it.
-Additionally, Vue.js offers excellent documentation and tooling, making it a great choice for rapid development.
-My Vue.js frontend consumes the Django REST API, which serves as the backend infrastructure for LiftJourn.

 <a href="https://www.djangoproject.com/" target="_blank" rel="noopener noreferrer" style="display: flex; justify-content: center; align-items: flex-end;">